applqpak/QuickJoinMsg/README.md

    • The ability to set the join message with an in-game command

 #Commands-
-   • /quickjoinmsg - View all the info about RuleKit, version, author, commands and permissions (alias = /qjm)
+   • /quickjoinmsg - View all the info about QuickJoinMsg, version, author, commands and permissions (alias = /qjm)

    • /setjoinmsg  - Set custom join message (alias = sjm)